-Termination or Relinquishment of Parental Rights Lawyer Serving Denton, Carrollton, The Colony, Lewisville, and Flower Mound
+Termination or Relinquishment of Parental Rights Lawyer Serving Denton, Lewisville, Sanger, Ponder, Carrollton, Corinth, Frisco, Flower Mound, Aubrey, Oak Point, Pilot Point, Little Elm, Lake Dallas, and The Colony, Texas.

 Terminating or relinquishing parental rights is not easy – emotionally or legally.
-At Helene Parker & Associates, L.L.C., our skilled and compassionate Lewisville attorney has significant experience helping families through this difficult process.
+At Helene Parker & Associates, L.L.C., our skilled and compassionate Denton County attorney has significant experience helping families through this difficult process.

 Involuntary Termination of Parental Rights in Texas

-Involuntary termination is common when a parent cannot be located, when one parent seeks to raise the child on their own in order to protect the child, and when other family members seek to adopt the child to remove the child from a dangerous or unstable living environment.
+Involuntary termination is common when a parent cannot be located, when one parent seeks to raise the child on their own in order to protect the child from the other parent, and when other family members seek to adopt the child to remove the child from a dangerous or unstable living environment.
 Texas courts will grant involuntary termination of parental rights when a parent: